AVNISHPATEL102/WordGame/README.md

 This game is made in python and has it is a simple game the game is to be played in the output console of PyCharm(an IDE for python).

+Currently the game is fully playable by a human and you can change the number of words and length of words and the grid and the difficulty level will increase by itself.

 Our final goal is to make and AI which knows the words but finds the word in the most efficient way and the fastest way from a big matrix of display of letters.